Hayato Sakamoto reaches 2,000-hit mark with real chance for run at 3,000

 Sakamoto on Sunday became the 53rd player to collect 2,000 NPB hits and immediately everyone began looking ahead.

-“Up next is 3,000 right?” teased New York Yankees pitcher Masahiro Tanaka, who was a teammate of Sakamoto’s in little league and delivered a video message on the scoreboard at Tokyo Dome on Sunday.
-Koji Uehara, a former MLBer and retired Yomiuri great in his own right, is also of the opinion 3,000 is a realistic goal for his former teammate.
+“Up next is 3,000 right?” teased pitcher Masahiro Tanaka, who was a teammate of Sakamoto’s in little league and delivered a one of the video messages on the scoreboard at Tokyo Dome on Sunday.
+NPB legend Sadaharu Oh also ecouraged Sakamoto to reach for 3,000.
+Koji Uehara, a former MLBer and retired Yomiuri great in his own right, is another who thinks 3,000 is a realistic goal for his former teammate.

 Three-thousand is a huge number, but Sakamoto has the game and, more importantly, at 31 seems to have the time to get there.
 He could even possibly retire as NPB’s all-time hit king if things break right for him.